 While retreating with Cunningham, Major Johnston ordered government forces to fire on the convicts: 15 were killed, the others scattering into the bush.
 At least 15 more convicts were killed in ongoing pursuits, and the majority surrendered or were recaptured.

-After the rebellion, the Governor of New South Wales, Philip King, declared martial law and hanged Cunningham and eight others without trial.
+After the rebellion King had Cunningham and eight others hanged without trial.
 It is estimated that 39 convicts died in, or as a result of, the uprising, although accurate numbers may never be known.

 Seven convicts were sentenced to between 200 and 500 lashes and, with another 23 rebels, were then banished to the Coal River (Newcastle) chain gang.